bnclabs/gofast/README.rst

 an exchange shall be initiated either by client or server, exchange can be one of the following.

-post-request, client post a packet and expects no response:
+post-request, client post a packet and expects no response,

 .. code-block:: text

      | 0xd9 0xd9f7 | 0xc6 | packet |

-request-response, client make a request and expects a single response:
+request-response, client make a request and expects a single response,

 .. code-block:: text

      | 0xd9 0xd9f7 | 0x81 | packet |

-bi-directional streaming, where client and server will have to close the stream by sending a 0xff:
+bi-directional streaming, where client and server will have to close the stream by sending a 0xff,

 .. code-block:: text

      | 0xd9 0xd9f7         | 0x9f | packet1    |
             | 0xd9 0xd9f7  | 0xc7 | packet2    |
             ...